FabRez/ScientificPython/README.md

 # Bonus

-The file ``count_frequency_of_letters_in_text`` contains a code that counts the frequency of letters in different languagues using the [MASS dataset](https://github.com/getalp/mass-dataset).
+The file ``count_frequency_of_letters_in_text.ipynb`` contains a code that counts the frequency of letters in different languagues using the [MASS dataset](https://github.com/getalp/mass-dataset).
 This notebook expands on the Exercise 3 of Chapter 10.